kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

       way)
 - How much do we believe in this information?
   - Is it a wild guess?
 Is it an informed guess?
 Is it what we were told?
+  - How objective can we make this?
+Do we want to mark "trusted sources"?
 - All metadata should be described in this document
   - The field names
     - should have underscores and not spaces